dihedron/netcheck/README.md

 1. values in Consul Service Registry metadata
 1. values in Redis values

 These things can be mixed, so you can call `netcheck` on multiple bundles at once, mixing them at will.
-All checks will be performed bundle by bindle, in the same order that was specified on the command line.
+All checks will be performed bundle by bundle, in the same order that was specified on the command line.

-The output can be in text mode (the default), or in one of `json` and `yaml` formats.
-A future version will allow to specify a Golang template in order to produce the output in an arbitrary format.
+The output can be in text mode (the default), in one of `json` and `yaml` formats, or generated dynamically in an arbitrary format based on a Golang template.

 ```bash
 $> netcheck --format=json local-1.yaml local-2.json \